Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart.md

 Developers should use the Developer Guide for technical documentation.

 ## Gaining Access
-The deployed CaRROT-Mapper is available at https://ccom.azurewebsites.net.
+The deployed CaRROT-Mapper is available at [https://ccom.azurewebsites.net](https://ccom.azurewebsites.net).

-User login is required to access the site.
-A user account can be requested from the site administrator.
+A user account is required to access the site; one can be requested from the site administrator.

-A user must be a member of at least one Project.
+Users must be a member of at least one Project.
 Project membership is currently handled by the site administrator.

 Once logged in, the user is presented with the [Home page](#the-home-page).
-This is a simple dashboard displaying statistics about the data the user has access to.
+This is a simple dashboard displaying statistics about the data the user can access.

 ## Upload a first Scan Report
 To begin, navigate using the bar across the top of the screen to "Scan Reports > Upload New Scan Report" to open the Scan Report Upload form.